External Data

 When evaluating external data in a CTA scenario, address these questions:

-- What is the acceptable latency? — Sub-second or minutes OK?
+- What is the acceptable latency?
+Sub-second or minutes?

-- Integration — External data access is an integration pattern (Integration)
+- Integration Patterns: external data access is an integration pattern; Salesforce Connect uses callout-based access

-- Security — External data must respect org sharing model (Security)
+- Sharing Model: external data must respect org sharing model and Named Credentials

 Sources